fattorib/ZeRO-transformer/writeup.md

 ## Staged Sequence Training:

 - When using contexts under 1024, all batches are truncated to the target context, keeping the number of sequences within a batch fixed.
-- Sequence length is shortened over the first 25% of training (~6k steps)
+- Short sequence length is used over the first 25% of training (~6k steps).
+I experimented with two-stage sequence warmup over the first 50% of training but models performed worse by about 1 PPL.
 - Initial sequence length is set to 128 and is increased to 1024 after the target number of warmup steps has been reached.

 ## Experiments Performed:

 1. (**Baseline**): One epoch training at maximum context. *Tokens seen during training: 12.6B*
 2. (**Experiment 1**): One epoch training with staged sequence length warmup as described above. *Tokens seen during training: 9.9B*
-3. (**Experiment 2**): Staged sequence length warmup + total training step count adjusted (~+5.25K steps) to hit equal number of training tokens as baseline model. *Tokens seen during training: 12.9B*
+3. (**Experiment 2**): Staged sequence length warmup + total training step count adjusted (~+5.25K steps) to hit equal number of training tokens as baseline model. *Tokens seen during training: 12.6B*

 ## Results:

-For initial results, all models were trained on a TPU V3-32 provided by Google's TPU Research Cloud (TRC).
+All models were trained on a TPU V3-32 provided by Google's TPU Research Cloud (TRC).
 We compare final validation losses of all models:

 | Model/Experiment | Validation PPL | Training Time (hrs) | Tokens Seen (B) |
 |------------------|----------------|---------------------|-----------------|